 There is one key to ensuring your best chance at startup success: “Brutal Honesty.”
 Without that, you likely will not succeed.

-My experience in a military career, twenty-five years of entrepreneurship and a brief foray into local elected office has shown that humans have an amazing propensity to fool themselves.
-This manifests itself as both outright deceit as well as simple “wishful thinking.”
-Regardless of its nature, the failure to understand and accept reality (life as it is, not how we want it to be) is a key indicator of impending failure.
+23 years in the military, 25 years of entrepreneurship, and a brief foray into local elected office has taught me that humans have an amazing propensity to fool themselves.
+This manifests both as outright deceit as well as simple wishful thinking.
+Regardless of its nature, failure to understand and accept reality is a key indication of impending failure.

 I first learned this lesson as an Aide for a General Officer in the Army.
-I sat through innumerable post-operation debriefings.
 He was a hard-nosed Patton-like character who tolerated little incompetence and no excuses.

 That was the public face – optimistic and full of energy.
-This is the same face that an entrepreneur must portray to the external world.
-Despite any problem or setback, a startup must be pushed forward, often by only the sheer will of the founder to succeed.
-As Winston Churchill once said, “Success is the ability to go from failure to failure with no loss of enthusiasm.”
+This is the same face entrepreneurs must portray to the external world.
+Despite problems or setbacks, startups must be pushed forward, often by only the founder’s sheer will to succeed.

-Improvement only comes once the problems are identified and acknowledged.
-This is the first step.
-It is also the hardest.
-People are loath to admit their mistakes, particularly in an environment where “heads might roll.”
-Therefore, the key is to “never shoot the messenger,” even if they may have culpability.
-Rather, the trick is to “tease out” the cause and effect relationship.
+This is the first (and hardest) step.
+People hate admitting their mistakes, particularly in environments where “heads might roll.”
+Therefore, the key is to never “shoot the messenger,” even if they may be culpable.
+Instead, “tease out” the cause and effect relationship.

-Hold “after action reviews.”
+Hold after action reviews.
 Encourage dialogue and participation.
-You must make it clear that at some point, everyone will be on the hot seat; no one is perfect, including the founder.
-Admit your own flaws.
-In fact, it can be helpful to start out by stating what “you” did wrong and ask your subordinates for their comments on your performance.
+Make it clear that everyone will be in the hot seat at some point.
+No one is perfect, including the founder, so admit your own flaws.
+In fact, it can be helpful to start by highlighting your shortcomings and asking your subordinates to comment on your performance.

-Once it is all on the table, it is time to identify what can be done to “fix” things.
-My brother was a Naval officer and his wife was an astronaut on the ill-fated Columbia space shuttle.
-He once told me that there were two components to an accident investigation.
+My brother was a Naval officer, and his wife was an astronaut on the ill-fated Columbia space shuttle.
+He once told me that there were two components to an accident investigation:

-It seems that this is a pretty good template for assessing and correcting problems in a startup: prevent reoccurring failures and mitigate the effect of a problem on your operations and financial well-being.
+This also seems like a pretty good template for assessing and correcting problems in startups: prevent reoccurring failures and mitigate the effect of a problem on your operations and financial well-being.
 The former is generally straight forward.
-Sadly, it often comes down to “human error;” someone just makes a mistake.
-After all, human beings are, well “human.”
-Nothing is perfect and there is a good chance it may well happen again.
+Sadly, it often comes down to human error.
+Nothing is perfect, and there is a good chance it may happen again.
 You want to be prepared for it.

-Mitigation is often harder to address.
-The problems here are not entirely technical.
+Mitigation is harder to address.
+These problems are not entirely technical.
 Often they are procedural.
 Milestones and check-steps can help identify and stop the spread of a problem after it occurs.
 Likewise, training in problem identification and trouble-shooting can be key.
 However, employee improvement and training are often low on the priority list in the startup process when funds are scarce.

-In the end, failure is not just an option; it is a near certainty.
-The issue is not whether you will stumble; it is how you address and correct the problems.
-Actually, the story of how you have overcome setbacks can be turned to your advantage.
-Rather than “hiding” them, a great story of good leadership and perseverance can sometimes help investors gain confidence in your management team.
+In the end, failure is not an option – it is a near certainty.
+The issue is not whether you will stumble, it is how you address and correct the problems.
+Actually, you can use your story of overcoming setbacks to your advantage.
+Rather than hiding them, a great story of good leadership and perseverance can sometimes help investors gain confidence in your management team.